 Oh my goodness, my dedicated readers know for a fact this is my biggest podium here on Habibi House.
 Heck, this is why I started the blog in the first place.
 I was sick of seeing women bowled over by a system that they were not prepared to beat.
 These women end up having an opposite birth than they planned.
 Don't do this to yourself.

 We go over all the stuff that you are afraid of, all the things you may not understand, and you get yourself educated.
 I would also highly recommend reading some pregnancy books and taking an online pregnancy/birth class.
-Don’t go into your birth without knowledge.
-Knowledge is power GIRL! (more recommendations here…)
+We open our birth courses a few times a year.
+Click this link and find out more.
+Don't go into your birth without knowledge.
+Knowledge is power GIRL!

 "I wish I’d actually read about what having a baby was like, and what to expect (stages, phases, etc.) I did all the traditional pregnancy things like bump pics, registry, and babymoon, but I had no idea what to expect once the baby actually got here!"
 Carly Sachs of The Mammalist